 15in MacBook Pro full review

-It’s always an event when Apple launches a MacBook, both literally and figuratively.
-This year though MacBook Pro fans will have to settle for an internal spec improvement rather than radical design overhaul.
+It’s always an event when Apple launches a MacBook, but in 2017 the then new MacBook Pro simply offered an internal spec improvement rather than radical design overhaul.

-As has been the case since Apple ditched the 17-inch MacBook Pro back in 2012, there are two sizes of MacBook Pro in the 13-inch and the 15-inch models.
+There are two size options in the 13-inch and the 15-inch models.
 As we said in our preview of the 13-inch MacBook Pro, the 15-inch model is more deserving of the name 'Pro' than it's smaller sibling.
 However, is it truly a pro machine?

 The Pro status of Apple’s 15-inch MacBook depends on what sort of ‘pro’ you are.
 Traditionally creative pros would have turned to the Mac for their needs, be it design work, editing photos, working with video and animation, or other jobs that require decent graphic capabilities.